 While the overall UK spirits market contracts, one category has remained defiantly buoyant – rum.

-Digging into the numbers showcases rum’s momentum: Despite an overall sales decline of -3% in 2023, the category was one of the fastest growing in the off-trade over the prior 4 years, up 21%, with flavoured and spiced variants comprising 50% of that growth.1
+Digging into the numbers showcases rum’s momentum: Despite an overall sales decline of -3% in 2023, the category was one of the fastest growing in the off-trade over the prior 4 years, up 21%, with flavoured and spiced variants comprising 50% of that growth.1 As rum continues its upward trajectory in the UK, importers are seizing new opportunities in this thriving market.
+However, importing bulk rum comes with unique challenges.
+From varying global definitions and distillation regulations to complex trade agreements, importers must navigate a maze of rules to ensure compliance and avoid costly mistakes.

-Navigating the Complex World of Rum Imports
+Navigating the Complex World of Bulk Rum Imports

+Importing rum, however, is a more intricate process compared to other spirits, owing to a few lesser-known obstacles.
 In this article we take a look at the challenges and common pitfalls to watch out for when importing bulk rum to the UK.

 The Lack of a Universal Rum Definition